zepingyu0512/awesome-llm-understanding-mechanism/README.md

-# awesome-llm-papers-interpretability (after 2020)
+# awesome papers for understanding the mechanism of LLM (after 2020)
-Focusing on: understanding the mechanism of large language models (LLM).
+Focusing on: understanding the internal mechanism of large language models (LLM).
 (keep updating when I read good papers ...)

 ## survey